Beauty and the Beast (1946 film): The Beast's makeup

-At first, Jean Marais wanted to use a deer head, but decided against it because in La Chatte blanche, the magical castle has a deer head as its door knocker.
+At first, Jean Marais wanted to use a deer head, but decided against it, because in La Chatte blanche, the magical castle has a deer head as its door knocker.
 He also thought it would be linked to the myth of the Celtic god Cernunnos, the horned god.
-Also, Jean Cocteau thought that the audience would think that the head of a deer would be ridiculous for a dangerous, ferocious beast.
-They got Jean Marais' Alaskan Husky, Moulouk, to be the model of the beast's face.
+In addition, Jean Cocteau thought that the audience would think that the head of a deer would be ridiculous for a dangerous, ferocious beast.
+Allegedly, they got Jean Marais's Alaskan Husky, Moulouk, to be the model of the beast's face, though the character more strongly resembles a cat, reflecting Cocteau's own love for the animal.

 The beast's makeup and prostheses took a long time to apply, taking about three hours to attach the beast's mask and one hour for each claw.
 The teeth would be hooked into the actor's mouth, which was not very practical for eating.
 This caused the actor to eat mainly soup.

 In Vincent Pinel's Century of Cinema, he writes (page 207), "With the complexity of the set designer Christian Bérard, the cinematographer Henri Alekan, and his "technical director" René Clément, Jean Cocteau filmed Beauty and the Beast (1946).
 The impressive makeup of Jean Marais, including both hands and claws, took long hours to apply."
-Cocteau says, in his film journal, how the close up shots of the beast resembles a deer.
+Cocteau says, in his film journal, how the close-up shots of the beast resembles a deer.
 "Clément, hiding behind the beast, moves the beast's ears with a stick to make them stand up.
 The effect is amazing."